Established in 2017

 Christopher is a native New Yorker who has fallen in love with life in New Orleans.
 He has a Masters in Social Work and is a person in long term recovery.
 Christopher has many years of experience in the substance use and mental health treatment field locally and nationally.
-He is the Co-Founder of Trusted Provider Network, is on the Tulane Parents Council, National Campaign Council, Tulane School of Social Work Addiction Studies and Brain Institute boards.
+He is the Co-Founder of Trusted Provider Network/TPN.Health, a digital company focused on local community with a national reach, headquartered in New Orleans.
+Christopher is on the Tulane Parents Council, National Campaign Council, Tulane School of Social Work Addiction Studies and Brain Institute boards.
 Christopher spent many years in the military and his experiences there led him to mental health advocacy.
 Upon his return from the Middle East, he was instrumental in the passing of the Clay Hunt Act, helping veterans with suicide prevention.
 Christopher’s passion for recovery and people is palpable and inspiring.
 His huge heart and vast knowledge of substance use and mental health issues makes him the perfect person to turn to for hope and solutions.
 He loves to connect with individuals, families and professionals and is all about collaboration and helping improve the quality of life of others.

 P. August Boyd, LCSW